 In 1997, at Apple’s World Wide Developers Conference (WWDC 1997), Steve Jobs did a legendary Q&A. It gives valuable insights into both Apple, as in the art of marketing and development as a whole.
-I improved and fine-tuned this transcript that I found and added a table of content to make the many valuable quotes searchable and easier to navigate through.
+I improved and fine-tuned this transcript and added a table of content to make the many valuable quotes searchable and easy to navigate through.
 Enjoy!

 Table of content for Steve Jobs’ WWDC 1997 Q&A: